kjolley/BIGSdb_documentation/data_query.rst

 .. image:: /images/data_query/query_isolates5.png

-If the interface is modified, a button to 'Save options' becomes available within the tab.
+If the interface is modified, a button to save options becomes available within the tab.
 If this is clicked, the modified form will be displayed the next time you go to the query page.